George Uglow Pope: Biography

 Returning to Tanjore (now Thanjavur) in 1851, teaching at St Peter's School, he found himself in conflict with other missionaries.
 In 1855, a Tamil priest Vedanayakam Shastri who was a disciple of Schwartz and a poet in the court of Maharaja Serfoji was flogged publicly resulting in a separation of Tamil church free of the Anglican church leading to the resignation of Pope.
 He founded a seminary at Sawyerpuram for training Anglican Tamil clergy but this too ran into trouble and he decided to move to Ootacamund (Ooty) in 1859.
 Here he founded a grammar school for European children (which ran from 1859 to 1870) which is now home to the Government Arts School and Stonehouse.
 The grammar school at Stonehouse cottage was opened by the Bishop of Madras on 2 July 1858 with Pope as Principal.
 The school moved elsewhere as the building was sold to the Trustees of the Lawrence Asylum in March 1859.
 Stonehouse cottage was then used to house the male asylum inmates and the Grammar school moved to new premises in Lovedale on 1 April 1869.
 He also founded Holy Trinity Church in Ooty.
-Pope was referred to with respect by the Tamilians as Pope Aiyar.
+Pope was referred to with respect by the Tamilians.

 Pope became famous for his strictness and in 1870 he was made principal of Bishop Cotton Boys' School at Bangalore.
 He was also the first pastor of the All Saints Church at Bangalore.
 In 1881, Pope left India and settled in Oxford where he made a mark as a lecturer in Tamil and Telugu (1884).
 He received an honorary MA in 1886 and a Gold Medal of the Royal Asiatic Society in 1906.